PhD in Physiology & Health

 Faculty and graduate students of MIU continue to advance the scientific understanding of natural, prevention-oriented methods for the health of the individual and society.

-This PhD in Physiology is a research program that is designed for graduate health professionals or those with a master’s in physiology, master of science in Maharishi AyurVeda and Integrative Medicine, or the equivalent, to conduct original research on the clinical effects and basic mechanisms of Maharishi AyurVeda, the Transcendental Meditation technique, and other prevention-oriented, natural health care programs.
+This PhD in Physiology & Health is a research program that is designed for graduate health professionals or those with a master’s in physiology, master of science in Maharishi AyurVeda and Integrative Medicine, or the equivalent, to conduct original research on the clinical effects and basic mechanisms of Maharishi AyurVeda, the Transcendental Meditation technique, and other prevention-oriented, natural health care programs.

 - To give students training in research design and implementation at the doctoral level, leading to publication